-The division on Dermatopathology specializes in the study of cutaneous lymphomas, melanocytic lesions, all inflammatory disorders, and pediatric dermatopathology, including vascular and melanocytic lesions in children.
+Our dermatopathologists specialize in the study of cutaneous lymphomas, melanocytic lesions, all inflammatory disorders and pediatric dermatopathology, including vascular and melanocytic lesions in children.
 The Dermatopathology Laboratory trains future dermatophologists to conduct both routine and complex procedures.

-In March 2013, the Dermatopathology Lab received the College of American Pathologists (CAP) accreditation.
-By achieving this certification, the lab becomes part of an exclusive group of more than 7,000 laboratories worldwide that have met the highest standards of excellence.
+The Dermatopathology Lab is accredited by the College of American Pathologists and is therefore part of an exclusive group of more than 7,000 laboratories worldwide that have met the highest standards of excellence.

 - Rapid processing and evaluation of hematoxylin and eosin (H&E) stained sections

 - Molecular studies including TCR and IGH gene rearrangements

 - Extensive panel of immunohistochemical antibodies and special stains performed in-house

 - Direct and indirect immunofluorescent studies for immunobullous or connective tissue disease